 5. Serve when slightly warm.
 We like to eat this with Gujarati daal and vegetable curry on the side.
 If you have leftover, warm it before eating.

 Hope you will enjoy this dish as much as my daughter in law and her family did.
 Give it a try it and let me know if you have any question.

-Send me your comments or feedback of how you like my recipes and blog.
+Send me your comments or feedback of how you like my recipes and website.

-Thank you for visiting my blog.
+Thank you for visiting my website.
 Happy cooking!